dreamfactorysoftware/platform-wiki/technical-documentation/2-collectors/Clojure-collector.md

 	    Add the headers and payload to the output array
 	}

-The most recent version of the user cookie is sent back on every request,
+The user cookie is updated with a new expires date and re-sent on every request, to extend the lifetime out.

 Note that this approach to tracking users across domains works on all browsers except mobile Safari.